sa-mw-dach/manuela/docs/QUICKSTART.md

 ## Quickstart deployment

-Your are going to deploy two manuela instances:
+You are going to deploy two manuela instances:

-1. A simplified showcase for a production deployment.
+1. The simplified showcase for a production deployment.
-2. An develoment envirenment for buildimg your own conatiner images.
+2. A development environment for building your own container images.

 ![Quickstart deployment](./images/Quickstart.png)